 - upper limb abnormalities

-No definite cause has as yet been identified, although it is thought to result from an isolated vascular insult in early gestation (involving embyonic subclavian and vertebral arteries).
+No definite cause has as yet been identified, although it is thought to result from an isolated vascular insult in early gestation (involving embryonic subclavian and vertebral arteries).

-On CXR it is one of the classic causes for a unilateral hyperlucent hemithorax, and should be considered when asymmetry of chest is not explained by other causes.
+On chest radiographs, Poland syndrome is one of the classic causes for a unilateral hyperlucent hemithorax, and should be considered when other causes do not explain asymmetry of the chest.

 Although clinical examination usually suffices to make the diagnosis, cross-sectional imaging will elegantly outline abnormalities.